CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Method

-\paragraph{Navigator LLM.} The stateful Navigator LLM functions as a strategic guide with persistent memory across iterations.
+\paragraph{Navigator LLM.} The stateful \textit{Navigator LLM} functions as a strategic guide with persistent memory.
 Through iterative analysis of performance patterns emerging from evaluated architectures, it dynamically formulates and refines search strategies.
 These strategies progressively concentrate on high-potential regions of the search space.
-In the initial phase, the Navigator LLM is prompted to establish an exploration strategy that promotes architectural diversity, improving initial population quality through its implicit comprehension of architectures.
+In the initial phase, the \textit{Navigator LLM} is prompted to establish an exploration strategy that promotes architectural diversity, improving initial population quality through its implicit comprehension of architectures.
 As iterations progress, it continuously refines this strategy based on accumulated feedback, transitioning from broad exploration to targeted exploitation of identified high-performing regions.

-\paragraph{Generator LLM.} The stateless Generator LLM serves as a specialized architecture synthesizer, focusing exclusively on the current strategy without retaining any memory.
-Following Navigator LLM's guidance, it translates the strategy into concrete candidate architectures during each iteration.
+\paragraph{Generator LLM.} The stateless \textit{Generator LLM} serves as a specialized architecture synthesizer, focusing exclusively on the current strategy without retaining any memory.
+Following \textit{Navigator LLM}'s guidance, it translates the strategy into concrete candidate architectures during each iteration.
 These candidates simultaneously conform to the search space constraints while embodying the architectural patterns emphasized by the current strategy.

-\paragraph{Coordinator.} The Coordinator manages the overall search process, verifying legality, evaluating performance, and handling information flow between LLMs.
-During each iteration, the module also maintains an archive of visited architectures to eliminate redundant evaluations and tracks the best-performing architecture.
-Critically, the evaluation employs inherited weights from a pre-trained supernet, enabling rapid performance assessment while preserving learned parameter relationships.
+\paragraph{Coordinator.} The \textit{Coordinator} manages the overall search process.
+It orchestrates inter-LLM communication, verifies architectural legality, evaluates candidate performance, and maintains an archive of visited architectures to eliminate redundant evaluations.
+Critically, the evaluation employs weight-sharing mechanisms and inherits weights from a pre-trained supernet, enabling rapid performance assessment while preserving learned parameter relationships.